andrew/ultimate-awesome/README.md

 - [awesome-ontology](https://github.com/ozekik/awesome-ontology) - A curated list of ontology things.
 - [Awesome-Multi-Task-Learning](https://github.com/WeiHongLee/Awesome-Multi-Task-Learning) - An up-to-date list of works on Multi-Task Learning.
 - [awesome-graphql-security](https://github.com/Escape-Technologies/awesome-graphql-security) - A curated list of awesome GraphQL Security frameworks, libraries, software and resources.
-- [awesome-uniswap-hooks](https://github.com/hyperoracle/awesome-uniswap-hooks) - A curated list of awesome Uniswap v4 hooks resources.
 - [Transformer_Tracking](https://github.com/Little-Podi/Transformer_Tracking) - This repository is a paper digest of Transformer-related approaches in visual tracking tasks.
 - [react-components](https://github.com/sapegin/react-components) - List of React components I use and recommend.
+- [awesome-post-quantum](https://github.com/veorq/awesome-post-quantum) - A curated list of resources about post-quantum cryptography.
 - [awesome-ember](https://github.com/ember-community-russia/awesome-ember) - A curated list of awesome Ember.js stuff like addons, articles, videos, gists and more.
 - [awesome-kotlin-android](https://github.com/janstk/awesome-kotlin-android) - Awesome kotlin for android ! .
-- [awesome-post-quantum](https://github.com/veorq/awesome-post-quantum) - A curated list of resources about post-quantum cryptography.
 - [awesome-lesscode](https://github.com/dream2023/awesome-lesscode) - Less code / no code 前后端实践和工具列表.
 - [awesome-arcgis-developers](https://github.com/Esri/awesome-arcgis-developers) - A curated list of resources to help you with ArcGIS development, APIs, SDKs, tools, and location services.
 - [awesome-plan9](https://github.com/henesy/awesome-plan9) - A curated list of awesome Plan9-related documents, libraries, and software.